 The plush padding located on the back rest is non-slip, helping keep your baby comfortable and secure.
 The padding is also mold and mildew resistant.

 It is worth mentioning that the drain does not release all of the water when the plug is removed.
-This allows you to remove the majority of the water, making it light enough to turn over and rinse.
+This allows you to remove the majority of the dirty water, making it light enough to turn over and rinse.

 Best Modern Baby Bath Tub